reefactor/brainfood_reference/README.md

 > How could people miss such a point?
 Why do they confuse probability and expectation, that is, probability and probability times the payoff?
 Mainly because much of people's schooling comes from examples in symmetric environments, like a coin-toss, where such a difference does not matter.
 In fact the so-called "Bell Curve" that seems to have found universal use in society is entirely symmetric
 > -- Fooled by Randomness Role of Chance in Markets and Life by Nassim Nicholas Taleb

+> A contrarian isn’t one who always objects—that’s a conformist of a different sort.
+A contrarian reasons independently from the ground up and resists pressure to conform.
+> Cynicism is easy.
+Mimicry is easy.
+Optimistic contrarians are the rarest breed.
+> -- The Almanack of Naval Ravikant

 Challenge beliefs & persist.
 Disagree & commit.
 Make asymmetric bets.